czl9707/notes-n-writings/Python Async Tests.md

     await asyncio.gather(*tasks)
 ```

-We are able to put different test cases into one test and executed them in a single loop.
-But the downside is obvious and huge, all the error handling, dependency management are on us, and we lose the ability to view different test cases in report.
-We pretty much lose the benefit of using a test framword :(.
+We can incorporate different test cases into one test and executed them in a single loop.
+However, the downside is obvious and huge, all the error handling, dependency management become our responsibility, and these test cases disappear from test report.
+We pretty much lose the benefit of using a testing framwork 😟.

 ### pytest-asyncio + pytest-subtests

-What we did is basically creating a bunch of subtests with in one test case, and luckily we have [pytest-subtests](https://github.com/pytest-dev/pytest-subtests) to help us manage them in a more structured way.
+What we did is basically creating a bunch of subtests with in one test case, and fortunately, [pytest-subtests](https://github.com/pytest-dev/pytest-subtests) helps us manage them in a more structured manner.

 ```python
 @pytest.mark.asyncio